 "My confidence in French speaking is so much better.
 My German is quite good too.
 The family life, books all over the house and watching TV really helped."

 What the future holds

 The Year Abroad experience made a positive difference to her plans for the future:

 "I have a graduate scheme placement for next year and both jobs really helped – first of all, in being able to give references for my employment abroad, and secondly, having plenty to draw upon to answer the experience-based questions in the interview.
 I had lots to say – and the fact of living and working abroad in itself is significant."

 "You shouldn’t ever be afraid to do something by yourself and out of the ordinary as those are the things that define your life.
 I would be a completely different person if I hadn’t had my year abroad.

 "Language is about speaking and about culture – you become a more cultured person and get to learn so much about different people – and a year abroad takes you even further out of your comfort zone.
 It’s how you grow up and see the world.
 When else in life am I going to have this opportunity?"

-Mollie graduated this summer with the highest First in German and the second highest in French.
+Mollie graduated with the highest First in German and the second highest in French in her year.